How to teach outside

 1. You will have 15 minutes to observe and brainstorm 20 adjectives, 20 nouns, and 20 verbs.

-2. You and your partner need to collect 5 soil samples and return to base camp when you hear the whistle.
+2. You and your partner need to collect 5 soil samples and return to me when you hear two whistles.

-3. Our class will play a camouflage game and learn new vocabulary.
+3. Our class will play a camouflage game and learn new vocabulary for our word bank.

 4. We will do quiet reading in our hammocks for 30 minutes.